Coast Guard, DHS.

 1. The authority citation for part 165 continues to read as follows:End Amendment Part Start Amendment Part

 (a) Location.
-The following area is a safety zone: All waters of the Allegheny River from mile marker 5.7 to mile marker 5.9, extending 300 feet out from the right descending bank.
+The following area is a safety zone: All waters of the Allegheny Start Printed Page 81471River, extending the entire width of the river between mile markers 0.6 and 0.8 on the Allegheny River.
 These markings are based on the USACE's Allegheny River Navigation Charts (Chart 1, January 2004).

-(c) Periods of enforcement.
-This rule will be enforced from 9:30 p.m. through 11 p.m. on August 6, 2011, with a rain date of August 7, 2011 from 9:30 p.m. to 11 p.m.
+(b) Periods of Enforcement.
+This rule will only be enforced from 5:30 p.m. through 6:45 p.m. on December 31, 2010.
 The Captain of the Port Pittsburgh or a designated representative will inform the public through broadcast notices to mariners of the enforcement period for the safety zone as well as any changes in the planned schedule.

-(d) Regulations.
-(1) In accordance with the general regulations in 33 CFR part 165, subpart C, entry into this zone is prohibited unless authorized by the Captain of the Port Pittsburgh.
+(c) Regulations.
+(1) In accordance with the general regulations in § 165.23 of this part, entry into this zone is prohibited unless authorized by the Captain of the Port Pittsburgh.

 (2) Persons or vessels requiring entry into or passage through a safety zone must request permission from the Captain of the Port Pittsburgh or a designated representative.
 They may be contacted on VHF-FM Channel 13 or 16, or through Coast Guard Sector Ohio Valley at 1-800-253-7465.

-(3) All persons and vessels shall comply with the instructions of the Captain of the Port Pittsburgh and designated on-scene U.S. Coast Guard Start Printed Page 47996patrol personnel.
+(3) All persons and vessels shall comply with the instructions of the Captain of the Port Pittsburgh and designated on-scene U.S. Coast Guard patrol personnel.
 On-scene U.S. Coast Guard patrol personnel includes Commissioned, Warrant, and Petty Officers of the U.S. Coast Guard.

 Commander, U.S. Coast Guard, Captain of the Port Pittsburgh.